-Family Math Night- Family and community engagement; collaborative leadership and practices for educators and administrators; extended learning time and opportunities.
-Student and parent engagement activities to promote math connections and access to curriculum for students and families.
-Parents/families/community members are invited to a Family Math Night after school where they will engage in a math lesson or activity planned by the school's teachers.
+Family Literacy & Math Night- family and community engagement; collaborative leadership and practices for educators and administrators; extended learning time and opportunities.
+Student and parent engagement activities to promote literacy & math connections and access to curriculum for students and families.
+Parents/families/community members are invited to a Family Literacy & Math Night after school where they will engage in a literacy & math lesson or activity planned by the school teachers.
 Teachers will implement lessons for families.
-Supplies will be purchased and provided for instruction, with a focus on increased engagement.
-Classified staff will offer support in the classrooms, supervise activities, and provide administrative support as needed.
+Supplies and incentives will be provided for less on instruction and to increase engagement.
+CS TSA, Literacy TSA, Administrators, and will facilitate the event by greeting families, supporting teachers, advertising the event, setting up booths with community resources for families.